dataluscorp/browser/testing/geckodriver/doc/Flags.md

 #### <code>-b <var>BINARY</var></code> / <code>&#x2D;&#x2D;binary <var>BINARY</var></code>

-Path to the Firefox binary to use.
-By default geckodriver tries to find and use the system installation of Firefox, but that behaviour can be changed by using this option.
-Note that the `binary` capability of the `moz:firefoxOptions` object that is passed when [creating a new session] will override this option.
+Path to the Datalus binary to use.
+By default geckodriver tries to find and use the system installation of Datalus, but that behaviour can be changed by using this option.
+Note that the `binary` capability of the `moz:datalusOptions` object that is passed when [creating a new session] will override this option.

-On Linux systems it will use the first _firefox_ binary found by searching the `PATH` environmental variable, which is roughly equivalent to calling [whereis(1)] and extracting the second column:
+On Linux systems it will use the first _datalus_ binary found by searching the `PATH` environmental variable, which is roughly equivalent to calling [whereis(1)] and extracting the second column:

-	% whereis firefox
+	% whereis datalus
-	firefox: /usr/bin/firefox /usr/local/firefox
+	datalus: /usr/bin/datalus /usr/local/datalus

-On macOS, the binary is found by looking for the first _firefox-bin_ binary in the same fashion as on Linux systems.
-This means it is possible to also use `PATH` to control where geckodriver should find Firefox on macOS.
-It will then look for _/Applications/Firefox.app_.
+On macOS, the binary is found by looking for the first _datalus-bin_ binary in the same fashion as on Linux systems.
+This means it is possible to also use `PATH` to control where geckodriver should find Datalus on macOS.
+It will then look for _/Applications/Datalus.app_.

-On Windows systems, geckodriver looks for the system Firefox by scanning the Windows registry.
+On Windows systems, geckodriver looks for the system Datalus by scanning the Windows registry.

 [creating a new session]: https://w3c.github.io/webdriver/#new-session